dmkishi/dotfiles/README.md

 Kishi's Dotfiles
 ================================================================================
+Config files for Zsh, tmux, and Vim.

-This is Zsh-only with regard to shell configs.
-Bash support has been discontinued after macOS v10.15 in 2019 had its default shell switched to Zsh from Bash.
-On Unix-like devices, install Zsh and change it to the default shell.
+Bash support has been discontinued after macOS switched its default shell to Zsh.
+On Unix-like devices, install Zsh and make it the default shell.

 Install